geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/timer.py
    :language: Python
-   :start-after: # PART 4
+   :start-after: # INSTANTIATION
+   :end-before: # END

 .. seealso::
-   For more info on the available :py:class:`.Timer` objects, see :ref:`guide-timer`.
+   For more info on the available :py:class:`.Timer` objects, see :ref:`timer-guide`.